mansourmahboubi/mansourmahboubi.github.io/Readme.md

 - [ ] To have a single place to update my brand
 - [ ] To have a single place to update my social links
 - [ ] To have a single place to update my resume

+# Rules

+- All new pages should be added to the `src/pages` directory
+- All pages should have the theme context provider.